dorahacksglobal/Hackathon-Playbook/usjoin.md

 ### **➔Contribute to Hackathon Playbook and Get 💰50 USDT Bonus**

-We believe **most of the information is already on the Internet, yet needed to be surfaced and organized to become the real knowledge.** Leveraging the power of DAO, we want to create a knowledge repo and catalog on **Web3.0**, **crypto** and **quantum computing**, and help more developers onboard these areas.
+We believe **most of the information is already on the Internet, yet needed to be surfaced and organized to become the real knowledge.** Leveraging the power of DAO, we want to create a knowledge repo and catalog on **Web3.0**, **cryptography** and **quantum computing**, and help more developers onboard these areas.
 (Content in English or Chinese preferred.)

 The content we are looking for are:
 - Introduction on basic concept and mechanism